 - If letter of intent is approved, you will be invited to submit a proposal.
 Review our application checklist.

-***Please note, our next funding cycle will open August 22.
-Please submit your letter of intent on PhilanTrack no later than October 1.
+If the quiz is not available, our current funding cycle is closed.
+Our next funding cycle will open November 10, 2014.
+Please submit your letter of intent on PhilanTrack no later than January 1, 2015.